cole-easton/take-home-assessment/documentation.md

 ```

 #### Additional Changes Needed
 The floating point issue described above is not fully resolved with this fix.
-With a large enough account balance, the least significant bit of the significand will represent a quantity greater than a 0.01, meaning that monerary quantities cannot be accurately recorded.
-Drift can occur even without the exponent reaching this size.  **The recommended solution is to store account balances as integer cents.**  The possibility of integer overflow is noted, but since SQLite can hold integers larger than 9.2 pentillion, which as cents would represent over 92 quadrillion dollars, no such user currently exists on Earth.
+With a large enough account balance, the least significant bit of the significand will represent a quantity greater than 0.01, meaning that monetary quantities cannot be accurately recorded.
+Drift can occur even without the exponent reaching this size.  **The recommended solution is to store account balances as integer cents.**  The possibility of integer overflow is noted, but since SQLite can hold integers larger than 9.2 quintillion, which as cents would represent over 92 quadrillion dollars, no such user currently exists on Earth.
 Should one emerge, we can request that they open a second account or consider additional fixes.
 As such, we disregard this issue for now and proceed with the recommended fix.

 To do this, we should update the `account` schema in `lib/db/schema.ts`.
 Line 27 of the `account` schema is currently